Zoledasta™ Solution for Infusion

 Tell any other doctors, dentists and pharmacists who are treating you that you take this medicine.

-Tell your doctor and dentist if you have any dental symptoms including pain or unusual feeling in your teeth or gums, or any dental infections.
+d dentist if you have any dental symptoms including pain or unusual feeling in your teeth or gums, or any dental infections.

 Tell your doctor if you are pregnant, plan to become pregnant or are breastfeeding.